agreif/nw-trainings/README.md

 * delete sections
 * export sections as json

+Missing features (for the sake of simplicity):
+* no specific input-types (all fields are text)
+* no validation
+* no drag and drop

 ## Installation
 * download node-webkit runtime for your platform (all from the node-webkit project)
  * mac os x: node-webkit.app